prettydiff/simple/readme.md

 ## Todo
 * investigate Set containers
-* need to define data types and type extension
 * choose a number system that is more precise than IEEE double floating point precision, here are some candidates:
    - DEC64
    - libdfp